What country is Standard Notes located in?

 are another group of laws which have proven to hold up with far greater strength than the whim of politicians: the laws of mathematics.

 Standard Notes was founded in 2016 in an uncertain political environment, amongst even more uncertain privacy laws.
 We understood if we wanted to build a truly long lasting digital safe space, it would have to protect user data without depending on government pen-signing.
-This idea, of an unimpeachable security architecture, has risen to such great prominence today, that cryptocurrencies who are based on similar ideals have amassed unspeakable amounts of capital and value.
+This idea, of an unimpeachable security architecture, has risen to such great prominence today, that cryptocurrencies based on similar ideals have amassed unspeakable amounts of capital and value.

 This architecture protects you not only from powerful nation states, but attackers, data leaks, data misuse, data weaponing, data repurposing, property seizures, and, as equally important: It protects you from us.
 Companies today have proven themselves powerful proprietors of personal user data, able to package it into bundles of seeming gold.
 Your data is valuable, and as technology used to process data becomes more and more effective, your data will continue increasing in value.
 Well-rooted companies have found themselves unable to resist the temptation to snoop in on your personal life.
 In most cases, it’s an economic opportunity they simply couldn’t refuse.
 We chose to settle this dispute before it ever has the chance to surface: Your data is locked with a secret key only you posses.
 This key never leaves your computer and never touches a cloud, even as your notes sync across your devices.